Jimbly/dcjam2025/Jimb-TODO.md

 * map icons

 POLISH
+* travel game: do a "safe!" thing so you stop pressing forward at the end
 * B varieties of weapons are uninteresting because by the time you could go and get them, you're powering through the current level, and strong enough for the next level
   * Maybe need to be stats-wise slightly better, or, rather, As slightly worse